labordynamicsinstitute/ldilab-manual/_sources/34-openicpsr-preparing.md

 ### FOR ACCEPT WITH CHANGES

-1. Open the issue on Jira
+1. Open the issue on Jira.
 2. Click on the `Wait for response on openICPSR` transition to `Pending openICPSR changes`.
   - In the pop-up, you should have all the necessary information.
      - Note: links in the pop-up window are not clickable: double-click, then use right-click to "Open in New Tab".